rainestorme/murkmod/README.md

 # murkmod

-murkmod is a utility script that patches fakemurk and mush to include additional useful utilities, with the most prominent being a plugin manager.
-At this point, it's basically a continuation of what fakemurk tried to be, since MercuryWorkshop ghosted me after asking me to make a PR.
+murkmod is a continuation of fakemurk and mush that includes additional useful utilities, with the most prominent being a plugin manager.

 ## Installation